Skip to Content

 Apparently flowering plants want more water, so trimming flowers and buds off with make them a bit more water efficient while you’re gone.
 It’s hard to say how much water this saves though.

-trim flowers off plant before you go on vacation
+Trim flowers off plant before you go on vacation

 Unless the plant flowered like mad I would have a hard time cutting off new buds.
 Though I’d be okay with trimming flowers that will die while I’m away anyway.